Recently Completed: Alleghany County -- Route 638 (Natural Well Road)

 (Original public hearing date was postponed due to inclement weather.)

 This project replaces an aging bridge on a state route that serves county residents.
 If not replaced the existing bridge will continue to deteriorate and would eventually have to be closed to vehicular traffic.
-A prolonged closure of the existing structure would inconvenience local residents with a nine-mile long detour route.
+A prolonged closure of the existing structure would inconvenience local residents with a 8-mile-long detour route.